skypjack/entt/docs/md/entity.md

 auto curr = registry.current(entity);
 ```

-Components can be assigned to or removed from entities at any time with a few
+Components can be assigned to or removed from entities at any time.
+As for the
-calls to member functions of the registry.
-As for the entities, the registry
-offers also a set of functionalities users can use to work with the components.
+entities, the registry offers a set of functions to use to work with components.

 The `assign` member function template creates, initializes and assigns to an
 entity the given component.
-It accepts a variable number of arguments to
+It accepts a variable number of arguments to use to
 construct the component itself if present:

 ```cpp